KitCarson88/ionic-angular-libraries/README.md

 ## Build instructions
 To build internal libraries do a complete ionic-5-library project build.
-The first build must be executed with the command:
-    npm run build   (this executes also scripts into scripts folder) Other builds can be executed simply with: ng build

-For production build add --prod command:
+To build the project run
-    ng build --prod
+    npm run build

 ## Export or link or publish libraries
 To export/link/publish internal libraries follow them own README (an example provided for